Dynamic Space Filling: Introduction

 Random sequential adsorption (RSA) is the dynamic counterpart of packing where deposition events leading to the overlap with already present balls are discarded \cite{Evans93, Talbot00, Tor, KRB}.
 Random sequential covering (RSC) is a dynamic counterpart of covering where deposition events leading to an increase of coverage are accepted \cite{Krapivsky23, Pascal}.
 In RSA and RSC processes, the evolution stops when the system reaches a jammed state.
 Jammed states are random, albeit the final jamming density of the infinite space $\mathbb{R}^d$ is deterministic.
 The RSA process stops at the filling fraction $\theta_\text{RSA}(d)<1$ depending on the spatial dimension; the RSC process stops at the covering number (the average number of balls covering a point) $\theta_\text{RSC}(d)>1$.
 The filling and covering numbers are analytically known only in one dimension.

 We investigate the dynamic space filling (DSF) leading to perfect space filling.
+Our `space' is a graph with particles occupying vertices; the perfect filling is the arrangement with a single particle at any vertex.
 The DSF proceeds independently on the connected components of a graph.
 Therefore, we can limit ourselves to connected graphs.
-To avoid unnatural behaviors, we consider simple graphs, i.e., graphs without self-loops and multiple edges.
-We also assume that graphs are regular \cite{Diestel}, i.e., each vertex has the same number of neighbors.
-Simple connected $r-$regular graphs with lowest or highest number $r$ of neighbors are easy to classify: The only 2-regular connected graph with $N$ vertices is the ring $R_N$, and the only $(N-1)-$regular graph with $N$ vertices is the complete graph $K_N$.
-For $2<r<N-1$, the total number of $r-$regular graphs is unknown (rapidly growing with $N$ for any fixed $r$).
+To avoid unnatural behaviors, we consider simple graphs \cite{Diestel}, i.e., undirected graphs without self-loops and multiple edges.
+We also limit ourselves to regular graphs \cite{Diestel} in which each vertex has the same number of neighbors.
+Simple connected $r-$regular graphs with the lowest or highest number $r$ of neighbors are easy to classify: The only 2-regular connected graph with $N$ vertices is the ring $R_N$, and the only $(N-1)-$regular graph with $N$ vertices is the complete graph $K_N$.
+For $2<r<N-1$, the total number of $ r$-regular graphs is unknown (rapidly growing with $N$ for any fixed $r$).

 The DSF process on a graph with $N$ vertices concerns the dynamics of $N$ random walkers.
 Random walkers form a pile at each vertex according to the order of their arrival at the vertex: The first arrival is at the bottom, etc. The random walker at the bottom is stuck to the vertex, while other random walkers hop independently and stochastically to neighboring vertices.
 We set the overall hopping rate to unity, so the hopping rate to each neighbor is $1/r$ in the case of $r-$regular graphs.
 The DSF process comes to a halt when each vertex is occupied by exactly one random walker.